Centers for Economic Planning

 The purpose of the CEP is to allow all people to participate in decisions of production, where investment will be made not only for profit, but to address the needs of the community.
 Need based investment is inclusive of sustainability and accelerating the transition to renewable energy on par with the need to ensure the habitability of the planet for future generations.

 A Center for Economic Planning creates a synergized system, where an element of democratic process is introduced into the present state sponsored market economy.
 It is capitalism with middle and lower-class inclusion in decisions of production.
 It is the perennial injection of money into the economy by a localized democratically directed institution.
-The effect is akin to economic steroids.

-While growth itself is not an indication of lower and middle-class prosperity, when the lower and middle classes own and direct the entity creating the growth, prosperity is ensured for these classes.
+While growth itself is not an indication of lower and middle-class prosperity, when the lower and middle classes own and direct the entity enhancing the growth, prosperity is ensured for these classes.
 Ensured because the CEP is responsible for guaranteeing the satisfaction of its owners, and its owners satisfaction is determined by their individual prosperity.

 In capitalism, production is decided by individuals, but a citizens’ ability to decide to produce something depends on their access to money, and much to do with access to money depends on how much money one already possesses.
 The problem is most Americans own “little or nothing at all”(1), they are reliant on the few who do own for opportunities to make money and are effectively disenfranchised from decisions of production.